Ojay97-hub/Dinosaur-Quiz-/README.md

 ### VALIDATING

 - All HTML and CSS has been fully validated by W3C and W3Jigsaw - only issue is the forward slash but this is due to using prettier extension.
-- JAVASCRIPT is 100% validated using site24x7.
+- JAVASCRIPT is 100% validated using JShint.
 Just states what syntax is available in each version of javascript.

 #### JAVASCRIPT